sahejpg/sahejpg/README.md

 ## Project Highlights

-You can explore a wealth of projects in my GitHub repository, showcasing my problem-solving abilities and commitment to coding.
-These projects span a range of courses I've completed, including:
+The projects in my Github Repository span a range of courses including:

 - 💻 Computer Organization and Programming
 - 📊 Introduction to Database Systems